Kwangyun/Kwangyun.github.io/_posts/2024-09-05-APC Queue Injection MSI Payload.md

 Creating a Shellcode Loader

 Now that we have our encoded shellcode, we need to create a PE, exe file to launch this shellcode using c++.

-***VirtualAlloc: Allocates memory for the payload, typically using MEM_COMMIT and PAGE_READWRITE to allow writing to the allocated memory.
+**VirtualAlloc**: Allocates memory for the payload, typically using MEM_COMMIT and PAGE_READWRITE to allow writing to the allocated memory.

-***RtlMoveMemory: Copies the payload (malicious code) from the file or buffer into the newly allocated memory region.
+**RtlMoveMemory**: Copies the payload (malicious code) from the file or buffer into the newly allocated memory region.
 VirtualProtect: Changes the protection of the allocated memory from PAGE_READWRITE to PAGE_EXECUTE_READ to allow the payload to execute.

-***CreateThread: Starts a new thread, executing the payload in memory.
+**CreateThread**: Starts a new thread, executing the payload in memory.
 This is the method used to run the injected code.
 WaitForSingleObject: Pauses the current thread until the thread running the payload finishes execution, ensuring the payload completes.

-***QueueUserAPC: This function queues an Asynchronous Procedure Call (APC) to a specific thread.
+**QueueUserAPC**: This function queues an Asynchronous Procedure Call (APC) to a specific thread.
 If used with a thread in an alertable state (such as one created with SleepEx or WaitForSingleObjectEx), the payload will be executed when the thread enters that state.
 This technique is commonly used to inject code into a thread in a less obvious manner, bypassing some common defenses.

 ```bash
 #include <windows.h>